 Each stop offered countless delicious treats, from cider donuts, to artisan cheese, to gazpacho, goat sliders, and more.
 It also offered us a chance to speak with the wonderful volunteers at each stop.
 We found common ground with the volunteers of Field of Hope who were raising money for families facing unexpected medical expenses, a cause near and dear to our hearts with our own charity, Team I Hate Cancer.
 We can’t forget the enthusiasm from the folks from Team Blue who turned Conebella Farm into an island retreat.
 They even had watermelon.
 We had been dreaming of watermelon.

 We enjoyed the camaraderie of our fellow riders, who at each stop grew quieter, with the summer sun taking its toll.
-We met riders with whom we shared dozens of mutual friends with whom we somehow had never crossed paths.
+We met riders with whom we shared dozens of mutual friends yet somehow had never crossed paths.
 We traded stories with former NY Rangers great, Mike Richter, an avid cyclist and an ardent supporter of the outdoors.
 We traded supportive words with strangers as they muscled their bikes up a few of the steeper pitches.
 But mostly we just took in the scenery.
 By the time the ride was done, I was spent.
 JB looked fresher, and reminded me that his cocktail of 1 part energy drink and 1 part Maple Water was the key to success.
 I couldn’t argue with him.
 I hadn’t followed his regimen and I paid the price.
 I’ll certainly be back for more; I just hope it’s a little cooler next time.